tonghuikang/blog/_posts/2026-05-31-autoresearch-hackathon.md

 This is something I must consider when I work on something similar.

 Validation score is a distribution.
-There was a model variant that hit 3.5 validation loss and for a while model variants could not beat the score.
+There was a model variant that hit 3.5 validation loss, and for a while, other model variants could not beat the score.
-When the agent decided to rerun the training for the model variant, the validation loss was 3.9 instead.
+When the agent decided to rerun the training for that model variant, the validation loss was 3.9.
-There should be a system to validate the frontier scores.
+This means that scores on the frontier can be noisy.
+One remedy that I could do is to encourage experiments to be repeated and frontier scores updated.

 Validation loss does not really mean anything.
 I used the trained model to play the games that it trained on, and its performance is bad.